Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 ### fullSizedUrl (required)
 Tokens are often used to represent rich media such as videos, 3D-objects, or high-resolution images.
 It is not appropriate to use this media as the token icon, because the large size of the data will create a poor user experience when viewing the token in a wallet.
 The `fullSizedUrl` field is used to link to this large-data resource.
 If not used, it should resolve into an empty string (`""`).

 This property can also be an object, so that it can communicate links to various platforms where the content can be found.
-If expressed as an object, the object should contain a `default` field at a minimum, which provides views a 'default' URL to express.
+If expressed as an object, the object should contain a `default` field at a minimum, which provides a default link to the content.
 Here is an example:

 ```json
 {